 The presence of a cot mobile can be very comforting to babies too, in the same way that their favourite toys are.
 When they awake in the morning and see the familiar sight of their mobile, it will help to relax them.
 It might give you a little more snoozing time if they’re occupied while waking up too!

 4. Accuracy and Consistency

 Over time, the practising your baby has done in pointing and reaching for the toys that interest them will start to pay off.
 They’ll start to become more accurate and this will translate to how they aim for and grab other objects they see, developing their grasping reflex over time.

 As they repeat the movements of reaching for and grasping objects, they will also be strengthening the muscles that control eye movement at the same time.

 Over time, they will learn to distinguish colours, objects and sounds.

-For animal themed nurseries, the Tiny Love Sweet Island Dreams Baby Mobile plays tranquil music with bright and bold animals of differing sizes for them to reach for.
+For animal themed nurseries, the Tiny Love Into The Forest Classic Baby Mobile plays tranquil music with bright and bold animals of differing sizes for them to reach for.

 5. Help prevent boredom

 If your cot mobile has toys that can be switched around, shuffle them occasionally.
 Changing the order or arrangement of mobile toys gives your baby a change of scenery and they will love being able to explore all over again!

 A cot mobile is a beautiful addition to your nursery, is easy for parents to operate and can greatly benefit your baby’s development.